ArbitRandomUser/MPVShow/readme.md

-("default m is to mute/unmute ive overriden that if you want some other key feel free to change it presentation.lua") press "n" to go to next slide and "b" to go to previous.
+("default m is to mute/unmute ive overriden that if you want some other key feel free to change it presentation.lua")

+`n` will to go to next slide.

+`b` will replay the last slide  if paused at end of a non-loop slide, or will go the previous slide if looping the current slide

 first entry should always be 0 , slide 1 is always from 0 -> 0 , so when started